sarath-mohan/optimize-constrained-random-using-machine-learning/README.md

 # Background

-This repository is the example code referenced in the thesis publication "Optimization of Constrained Random Verification using Machine Learning" by Sarath Mohan Ambalakkat (University of Minnesota, Twin Cities)
+This repository is the example code presenting the implementation of the proposed method in the thesis publication "Optimization of Constrained Random Verification using Machine Learning" by Sarath Mohan Ambalakkat (ambal006@umn.edu, University of Minnesota, Twin Cities)

 # Getting Started